UncleSocks/Buck/README.md

-# Buck: Automated Indicator of Compromise (IOC) Detection
+# Buck: Automated Indicator of Compromise (IOC) Scanner

 An open-source PowerShell script to automate indicator of compromise (IOC) detection on Windows machines.
 It checks for the following IOCs: File Paths, File Hashes, IP Addresses, and Domains.
 A JSON file containing the IOCs is required to be fed to the script for it to work.